paladincyber/log4jprotector/README.md

 1. Clone this repo via git
 2. Install dependencies with `npm ci`
 3. Build typescript to Javascript with `npm run build`
-4. Install this extension in developer mode by
+4. Install this extension in developer mode by pointing your browser to the `manifest.json` file in the top level directory.

 ## License

-See `/LICENSE`.
+See `/LICENSE`